 If we decide that you are in need of a full crown, there are a few different options for the repair of your tooth.
-These options include a full porcelain crown, a porcelain fused to metal or gold crown, or a full gold crown.
+These options include a full porcelain crown, a porcelain fused to metal or gold crown, and several others.
 We will make the determination as to which of these options is the most appropriate for your situation.
 You can be comfortable in knowing that your new tooth will be virtually unnoticeable and will flawlessly complement the rest of your smile.

 The procedure begins with the removal of all decay in the tooth.
 Once we have removed the decay, we will take an impression of the tooth.
 This impression will be sent to our lab where your new restoration will be crafted.
 While this new tooth is created, we will provide you with a temporary restoration.
 Our temporary restorations will resemble your natural teeth so that you can continue with your daily life without worrying about a missing or incompatible tooth.

 During your second visit to the office, we will proceed with the placement of your final restoration.
 This crown will be fitted comfortably into the mouth.
 We will make every effort to ensure that the new tooth feels exactly like one of your natural teeth.
 The final step in the process is to cement the crown into your mouth, leaving you with a beautifully restored smile.